jabemp/emp-auto-template/README.md

 Some functions in `corefuncs.sh` are mean to be overridden by a custom site config.
 These are:
 * `preMergeTemplate`

-This function can be used to have create additional variables with content referenced in your template definition BEFORE the actual merging is done.
+This function can be used to have create additional variables with content referenced in your template definition BEFORE the actual merging and .torrent creation is done.
+Here you can create folder to include photoset or create .gif files from trailer or media file.
+Additional image upload must be handled in your function.
+If you need to change the source for torrent, set the variable `TORRENT_INPUT` to a custom folder.
+Default is the extracted media file.

 * `getQueryOverrideParamsForSceneList` and `getQueryOverrideParamsForScene`

 Here you can modify the input parameters for an YQL request to identify your episode or fetching episode metadata.
 This can for example include:
 - Downloading html via phantomjs from sites that heavily depends on javascript to be rendered completely.
 - Fetch html from sites the require cookie and certain headers to be set.
-You can then store the result on a public folder so that YQL can fetch the end result.
-Othe
+You can then store the result on a public folder so that YQL can fetch the end result on your web server.